magnussolution/magnusbilling7/wiki/en/modules/iax/iax.rst

 Dtmfmode
 --------

-| We did not write the description to this field.
+| Type of DTMF.
+You can see more details at the link `https://www.voip-info.org/asterisk-sip-dtmfmode/.  <https://www.voip-info.org/asterisk-sip-dtmfmode/.>`_.